TechHutTV/homelab/media/README.md

 # Self-Hosted Media Server and Aggregation

-This is currently a work in progress.
-Make sure to review everything here and if you have any issues please submit it or suggest any edits.
+Make sure to review everything here and if you have any issues please submit it as an issue.
+Also, we are more than open to any suggests or edits.
 Also, checkout the [Servarr Docker Setup](https://wiki.servarr.com/docker-guide) for more details on installing the stack.

 ## Navigation